james-middleton/Family-Handbook/README.md

 >_As part of the Children’s Society and Carers’ Trust **Young Carers in Schools Programme**, in April 2015 Darlinghurst was the first school locally, and one of the first nationally, to get a Bronze Award, and in September got a Silver Award._

-If you think that your child does this, you can speak to the school Inclusion Lead Mrs Grant [mrsgrant@darlinghurst.co.uk]mrsgrant@darlinghurst.co.uk or the Learning Mentor Mrs Johnson [mrsjohnson@darlinghurst.co.uk](mrsjohnson@darlinghurst.co.uk).
+If you think that your child does this, [contact Mrs Grant](mrsgrant@darlinghurst.co.uk), the inclusion lead or [contact Mrs Johnson](mrsjohnson@darlinghurst.co.uk), the learning mentor.

 For more information see Darlinghurst’s [Young Carers Policy](http://www.darlinghurst.uk/documents/young-carers-policy.pdf)